panchbhai1969/A-Neural-QA-Model-for-DBpedia/NotesMeeting2.md

 ### Answering the questions put forward in the last meeting:

->> ### What is my idea to handle the main issue of the project: Complex QA?
+>> ### What is my idea to handle the main issue of the project: Compositionality for complex QA?

-The definition of complex QA defined in the previous meeting was
+The definition of Compositionality for  complex QA defined in the previous meeting was:

 >> A composition B are there in the training dataset, C also exists in the dataset but is not related in any way with B. The final model should be able to generate B composition C when the need arises.